-Crohn’s is a type of inflammatory bowel disease.
+Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It’s considered a chronic condition, which means that you’ll have it for your entire life.
 The exact cause of Crohn’s is unknown.
-It most often develops in your 20s.
+It most often develops in your late teens or 20s.

 - frequent cramps

 - bloody stools

 As the disease progresses, you may start feeling fatigued and even develop anemia.
 You may also experience nausea from constant irritation of the GI tract.

 In addition, you may start experiencing symptoms outside of the GI tract.
 These symptoms include: